-The University of Missouri-St. Louis strives to provide an environment that develops and inspires creative thinkers and leaders for lifelong success.
+At the University of Missouri-St. Louis, we are driven by our mission: We Transform Lives.
+UMSL strives to provide an environment that develops and inspires creative thinkers and leaders for lifelong success.
 All members of the campus community share the responsibility to create general conditions conducive to learning.

 UMSL embraces diversity and provides a unique academic and social environment where students enjoy the right to learn in a setting that is free from discrimination, both within and outside of the classroom.
 Students who have a concern about a possible violation of their rights may seek assistance from one of the following resources: the Office of Diversity, Equity & Inclusion, the Title IX & Equity Office, the Student Affairs Office, or the Academic Affairs Office.

 We strive to sustain a safe and healthy campus community of engaged students.
 A student at the University assumes an obligation to behave in a manner compatible with the University's function as an educational institution and voluntarily joins a community of high achieving scholars.
 A student organization recognized by the University of Missouri also assumes an obligation to behave in a manner compatible with the University's function as an educational institution.
 Consequently, students must adhere to community standards in accordance with the University’s mission and expectations as outlined in the University of Missouri Standard of Conduct.

 Students and student organizations are expected to demonstrate responsibility for their actions; respect the rights and property of others; and observe federal, state, and local laws, as well as University rules and policies.
 These expectations have been established in order to protect a specialized environment conducive to learning which fosters integrity, academic success, personal and professional growth, and responsible citizenship.

 The following outline is provided to summarize the general expectations for students while engaged in the University of Missouri-St. Louis experience.

 - Freedom from infringement of rights by others, including forms of discrimination